When Should You Be Concerned About Your Older Parents?

 • Encourage your loved one to visit their primary care provider.
 This is a great first step for any physical or mental health concern.
 Have your parent write down their concerns.
 Their doctor can be an important neutral observer, letting you know when to worry and when not to.
 You might offer to go to the appointment with them, but don’t be insulted if they push back.

 • Check to see what services are available in your parent’s community.
 The local senior center can be a good place to start.
 In Massachusetts, Aging Service Access Points (ASAPs) are another good option.
-These private non-profit agencies support people 60 and older with information and referrals, case management, care planning, and more.
+These private nonprofit agencies support people 60 and older with information and referrals, case management, care planning, and more.

 • If social isolation is a concern, it may be time for your loved one to consider moving to a senior living community.
 Whether they’re more suited to independent or assisted living, they’ll be surrounded by new friends and neighbors, with amenities like programming, fitness, and dining all often under the same roof.
-It’s best to start planning for a move before you reach a crisis situation - this way there’s time to visit different communities so your loved one can decide which is best for them.
+It’s best to start planning for a move before you reach a crisis situation — this way, there’s time to visit different communities so your loved one can decide which is best for them.

 Need help with an aging loved one?